-- (a) The policies of this section apply to lands within the primary mineral aggregate resource areas shown on Schedule H-as Primary Bedrock Resource Area or Primary Sand and Gravel Resource Area and as described in subsection 3.17.1(e).
-These policies are intended to implement the purposes and objectives discussed or referenced in section 3.17.1. - (b) New mineral resource operations or any expansion of an existing mineral aggregate operation will be permitted only through an amendment to this Plan, only within the primary resource areas described in subsection 3.17.1(e) and shown on Schedule H, and only in compliance with the following policies and all other applicable polices of this Plan. - (c) Any such amendment to this Plan for a new mineral aggregate operation or any expansion of an existing mineral aggregate operation that extends beyond its
+(a) The policies of this section apply to lands within the primary mineral aggregate resource areas shown on Schedule H and as described in subsection 3.17.1(e).
+These policies are intended to implement the purposes and objectives discussed or referenced in section 3.17.1.

-- designated area shall comply with the policies of section 5.6, Extractive Industrial, all water resource related policies of this Plan and all other applicable policies. - (d) New mineral aggregate operations, and the associated amendments to this Plan, may be permitted only within those parts of the primary mineral aggregate resource areas that are designated Agricultural or Rural.
-The following policies shall apply in such areas in addition to the applicable land use policies for those designations and any other related policies of this Plan. - (e) Agriculture and its associated uses remain the primary land use \(\psi\) within those parts of the primary mineral aggregate resource areas designated Agricultural, the development of uses permitted in that designation will continue to be permitted regardless of their potential effect on the possible future utilization of the deposits of mineral aggregate resources.
+- (b) New mineral resource operations or any expansion of an existing mineral aggregate operation will be permitted only through an amendment to this Plan and only in compliance with the following policies and all other applicable polices of this Plan. - (c) Any such amendment to this Plan for a new mineral aggregate operation or any expansion of an existing mineral aggregate operation that extends beyond its designated area shall comply with the policies of section 5.6, Extractive Industrial, all water resource related policies of this Plan and all other applicable policies. - (d) New mineral aggregate operations, and the associated amendments to this Plan, may be permitted only within those parts of the primary mineral aggregate resource areas that are designated Agricultural or Rural.
+The following policies shall apply in such areas in addition to the applicable land use policies for those designations and any other related policies of this Plan. - (e) Agriculture and its associated uses remain the primary land use within those parts of the primary mineral aggregate resource areas designated Agricultural.
 Agriculture and its associated uses remain the highest priority in such areas.
-If a new or expanded mineral aggregate operation is proposed in such areas, it may be permitted only as an interim use in conformity with the policies of subsections 5.6.2(k) and (m) in the Extractive Industrial section of this Plan, all other policies of section 5.6.2, subsection 5.2.2(b) and the other applicable policies of this Plan. - (f) Within those parts of the primary mineral aggregate resource areas designated Rural, except for uses specifically referenced in subsections (d) and (e) immediately above and including the construction of a dwelling on a vacant lot and any expansion of an existing use as otherwise permitted by this Plan, all other new nonagricultural development within a primary mineral aggregate resource areas or the adjacent lands that would have the effect of precluding or hindering the establishment of new or expanded mineral aggregate operations or access to the resources will be permitted only if: - i the resource use would not be feasible; or - ii the proposed land use or development serves a greater long term public interest; and - iii issues of public health, public safety and environmental impact are addressed in accordance with the policies of this Plan and all applicable Federal and Provincial laws, policies and regulations. - (g) It is the applicant's responsibility to demonstrate compliance with the policies and criteria included in subsection (f) immediately above.
+If a new or expanded mineral aggregate operation is proposed in such areas, it may be permitted in conformity with the policies of subsections 5.6.2(k) and (m) in the Extractive Industrial section of this Plan, all other policies of section 5.6.2, subsection 5.2.2(b) and the other applicable policies of this Plan. - (f) Within those parts of the primary mineral aggregate resource areas designated Rural, except for uses specifically referenced in subsections (d) and (e) immediately above and including the construction of a dwelling on a vacant lot and any expansion of an existing use as otherwise permitted by this Plan, all other new nonagricultural development within a primary mineral aggregate resource areas or the adjacent lands that would have the effect of precluding or hindering the establishment of new or expanded mineral aggregate operations or access to the resources will be permitted only if: - i the resource use would not be feasible; or - ii the proposed land use or development serves a greater long term public interest; and - iii issues of public health, public safety and environmental impact are addressed in accordance with the policies of this Plan and all applicable Federal and Provincial laws, policies and regulations.

+- (g) It is the applicant's responsibility to demonstrate compliance with the policies and criteria included in subsection (f) immediately above. - (h) Schedule H may be amended to reflect new information about mineral aggregate resource deposits provided by those Provincial ministries and agencies having jurisdiction over such matters.